 The Hazardous Chemical Rules, as amended, were framed under the Environment Protection Act, 1986.
 These Hazardous Chemical Rules apply to sites in which certain hazardous chemicals are manufactured or stored.
 An occupier who has control of an industrial activity is required to provide evidence to show that it has, identified the major accident hazards; and taken adequate steps to prevent such major accidents and to limit their consequences to persons and the environment.
 Further, the occupier is required to provide to persons working on the site with the information, training and equipment including antidotes necessary to ensure their safety.
-Under the Hazardous Chemical Rules, the occupier is required to prepare and keep updated on site emergency plan as per Schedule 11 of the Hazardous Chemical Rules, detailing how a major accident will be dealt with on the site on which industrial activity is carried on.
+Under the Hazardous Chemical Rules, the occupier is required to submit safety report as specified in Schedule 8 of the Hazardous Chemical Rules.
+Among other things, the occupier is required to prepare and keep updated on site emergency plan as per Schedule 11 of the Hazardous Chemical Rules, detailing how a major accident will be dealt with on the site on which industrial activity is carried on.